jimmyMaci/foolish.js/README.md

 # foolish.js
 A collection of silly js functions for arrays

-# Other more awesome collection frameworks
+# Use other more awesome collection frameworks

+like

  + underscore
  + lodash